-In 2015 the Office of Environment and Heritage did a study on air quality trends in the Illawarra.
-This study is documented in the OEH report titled Air Quality Trends in the Illawarra (PDF 4.6MB).
+In 2015 the former Office of Environment and Heritage conducted a study on air quality trends in the Illawarra.
+This study is documented in the report titled Air Quality Trends in the Illawarra (PDF 4.6MB).

 What did the report find?

 Air quality in the Illawarra is similar to other Australian cities and is generally good by international standards.
 Over the past 5 years (2010-2014) air quality in the Illawarra was 'very good or good' for 78% to 85% of the time, 'fair' for 13% to 20% of the time, and 'poor or worse' for 1% to 7% of the time.
 Information about how these Air Quality Index categories correspond to different levels of health risk is available from NSW Health.

 Poor air quality generally occurs as a result of high levels of particle or ozone pollution.
 Years affected by bushfires, dust storms and high temperatures usually have the greatest number of 'poor or worse' air quality days.